Lab-on-a-Chip Technology

 Silicon has long been a favored substrate material in microfabrication due to its excellent mechanical properties, thermal stability, and compatibility with semiconductor processing techniques.
 Silicon substrates offer high precision and uniformity, making them ideal for creating complex microstructures and features necessary for lab-on-a-chip devices.
 Additionally, silicon’s compatibility with photolithography, etching, and deposition processes enables precise patterning and integration of functional components.
 One of the key advantages of silicon substrates is their optical transparency in the infrared region, allowing for compatibility with various detection methods such as spectroscopy and imaging.
 This transparency enables real-time monitoring and analysis of biochemical reactions and cellular processes within microfluidic channels.
 However, silicon’s optical transparency diminishes in the visible spectrum, limiting its suitability for certain optical detection methods.

-Furthermore, the rigidity of silicon substrates may pose challenges in certain applications where flexibility or biocompatibility is required.
-On the other hand, glass substrates offer excellent optical transparency across a wide range of wavelengths, making them well-suited for optical detection methods such as fluorescence spectroscopy and microscopy.
-Borosilicate glass, is commonly used, due to its low thermal expansion coefficient and chemical inertness, which ensure stability and compatibility with various sample types and reagents.
+Silicon substrates’ rigidity poses challenges in applications requiring flexibility or biocompatibility.
+In contrast, glass substrates provide excellent optical transparency across a wide range of wavelengths, making them ideal for optical detection methods such as fluorescence spectroscopy and microscopy.
+Researchers commonly use borosilicate glass due to its low thermal expansion coefficient and chemical inertness, which ensure stability and compatibility with various sample types and reagents.
 Glass substrates also exhibit smooth surfaces and high flatness, facilitating precise patterning and bonding processes essential for lab-on-a-chip fabrication.
-Moreover, glass substrates can withstand high temperatures and harsh chemical environments, enhancing their versatility and durability in laboratory settings.
-However, glass substrates may be more brittle than other materials, increasing the risk of damage during handling or operation.
+Additionally, glass substrates withstand high temperatures and harsh chemical environments, enhancing their versatility and durability in laboratory settings.
+However, their brittleness increases the risk of damage during handling or operation.

 Additionally, their higher cost compared to polymers may limit their widespread adoption, particularly in disposable or low-cost applications.